-The successful applicant will have received a college degree (AFA, BFA, MFA) in some aspect of fine arts creation, maintain a portfolio of previous work (to be made available upon request), and demonstrate interest in developing new work for public display as part of this residency.
+The preferred, but not required applicant will have received a college degree (AFA, BFA, MFA) in some aspect of fine arts creation, maintain a portfolio of previous work (to be made available upon request), and demonstrate interest in developing new work for public display as part of this residency.

 Because the studio is on the second floor of what was once a residence, the space is not currently accessible to individuals with disabilities, and the successful applicant must be able to climb stairs.

 The art school will pay for utilities access for the studio space (electricity and heat) and liability insurance, and can provide rudimentary furnishings (desk, chair, etc.), but any specialized equipment or art supplies will be provided by the visiting artist.
 Running water is not available in the studio, but can be brought from the industrial restroom sink on the floor below.

 HOW TO APPLY